-Follow Pocha and Guillermina’s journey from the Mendoza EcoParque in Argentina to Elephant Sanctuary Brazil took 5 days.
+Pocha and Guillermina’s journey from the Mendoza EcoParque in Argentina to Elephant Sanctuary Brazil took 5 days.
 View the map below to follow the route they traveled across the continent.

 Pocha and Guillermina at sanctuary!

 Pocha and Guillermina on their journey

 Thursday, Day 6 – Final Day on the Road

 Wednesday, Day 5 on the Road – in Brazil

 Tuesday, Day 4 on the Road – in Brazil